zsiciarz/django-markitup/CONTRIBUTING.rst

 Thanks for your interest in contributing to ``django-markitup``!

+The code lives at https://bitbucket.org/carljm/django-markitup with a mirror at https://github.com/carljm/django-markitup - pull requests can be submitted to either repository.

 Features and bugfixes that involve modifying Python code should be accompanied by tests in ``tests/tests.py``, and all existing and new tests should pass.
 To run tests on the full matrix of all supported Python and Django versions, ``pip